kyutai-labs/ARC-Encoder/README.md

   --max_seq_len 64 \
   --run_name <your_experiment_name> \
   --llm_name Llama3.1-8B \
-  --llm_number 0 \ # If ARC-Encoder for multi-decoder to target if you want the first one trained on (for the HF models Llama3.1-8B) or the second one
+  --llm_number 0 \ # If ARC-Encoder_multi, to target if you want the first one trained on (for HF models Llama3.1-8B) or the second one
   --n_icl_exs 5

 ```

 ##   Acknowledgments, license and Citation
-This project uses codes from:
+This project makes use of code snippets from:
 - [mistral-finetune](https://github.com/mistralai/mistral-finetune)  (Apache License 2.0)
 - [FID](https://github.com/facebookresearch/FiD) (Attribution-NonCommercial 4.0 International)